ropensci/roweb3/content/blog/2023-09-15-r-universe-stars-5/index.md

 It was at this point in the interview that Rich and Rob discussed possible future features that could be useful in the R-Universe; from archiving different versions of the binaries of each package according to a researcher's reproducibility needs, to automatic generation of package documentation, to different ideas for increasing the R-Universe's package search and discovery capabilities.

-Some of these challenges are under development and R-Universe already has features that respond to these ideas from Rich and Rob's team.
-For example: [Downloading snapshots and creating stable R packages repositories using r-universe](https://ropensci.org/blog/2023/05/31/runiverse-snapshots/) and [Discovering and learning everything there is to know about R packages using r-universe](https://ropensci.org/blog/2023/02/27/runiverse-discovering/).
+Some of these features are currently under development and others have already been implemented.
+For example: [Downloading snapshots and creating stable R packages repositories using R-Universe](/blog/2023/05/31/runiverse-snapshots/) and [Discovering and learning everything there is to know about R packages using R-Universe](/blog/2023/02/27/runiverse-discovering/).

 In the following video, Rich and Rob share more details of their work in the MRC and share in the rOpenSci R-Universe.